cmhh/seasadj/README.md

 A common way of working with X13-ARIMA-SEATS is to store a collection of time series and specifications in a single working directory, and run a batch adjustment using a `mta` file.
 While it probably isn't practical to anticipate every possible setup, a simple utility is provided which will import the contents of a workding directory and output a single JSON file for each `mta` file contained therein, provided the following conditions are met:

-* all external data files are stored a subdirectory `d`
-* all external adjustment files are stored in a subdirectory `f`
 * there is one or more `mta` files in the root directory
 * there is one or more `spc` files in the root directory
+* all files referenced in the spc files are somewhere below the root directory.

-Given such a folder, one can then run:
+Given such a setup, one can then run:

 ```bash
 java -cp seasadj.jar org.cmhh.seasadj.ImportInputs <input path> <output path>
 ```

-Files stored in `d` and `f` will be matched up with `file` parameters in `spc` files as closely as possible (i.e. even if the full path does not match exactly), and the `file` parameters will generally be replaced with `data` parameters.
+Files will be matched up with `file` parameters in `spc` files as closely as possible (i.e. even if the full path does not match exactly), and the `file` parameters will generally be replaced with `data` parameters.
+Essentially all files below root are recursively listed, the best match for a file referred to in a spec is the file with the longest matching sequence of characters from the end working backwards.

 ### Builder pattern